BigOtis/Fun-GPTs-Store/README.md

 # Fun GPTs Store
 A curated list of specialized GPT chatbots that are fun, engaging and sometimes silly.
 Submit a pull request to add your GPTs.
+Check out the Fun GPTs Store GPT to chat about the options: https://chat.openai.com/g/g-JVgcKkd9Z-fun-gpts-store

 ## Table of Contents
 - [Characters](#characters)